-This story languished for a month, at least; materials revealing the timeless technique of racing camshaft development seemed uncomfortably far away.
+This story languished for a month, at least; materials revealing the timeless technique of racing camshaft development seemed obscure and far away.
 Then Californian Lyle Larson, the accomplished former drag racer, emerged with illuminating experiences from the nineteen sixties and seventies that we feared had been lost.
-Two weeks later, we found Steve Tanzi near Lake Tahoe with a further treasure trove of material, turning possibility into reality during the 1990s and early years of this century.
+Two weeks later, we found Steve Tanzi near Lake Tahoe with a further treasure trove of material, turning possibility into reality, especially during the 1990s and early years of this century.
 More recently, Jack McInnis discovered some wonderfully evocative printed materials and photographs that illustrate much of what has long been relevant to hot rodders and motor racers and like-minded persons.

 By Sam Logan.